You can do solo scuba dives if you have good experience and keep these things in mind:

 Every dive is different, and you’ll want to pick your redundant air supply accordingly.
 Spare Air and pony bottles are both refillable.
 Before adding them to your supply, though, you should practice and make sure you know how to use them properly.
-Spare air is good for beginners who plan on diving in shallow water, and pony bottles are good for experienced divers who plan on going deep and know how to efficiently change air supplies (read this post to learn how to do this.)
-Click the image below to check latest price and Amazon reviews.
+Spare air is good for beginners who plan on diving in shallow water, and pony bottles are good for experienced divers who plan on going deep and know how to efficiently change air supplies.

 Know How to Navigate the Dive Site Ahead of Time